matinzd/react-native-health-connect/README.md

 yarn add react-native-health-connect
 ```

-For version 2 onwards, please add the following code into your `MainActivity.kt` within the `onCreate` method:
+For version 2 onwards, please add the following code into your `MainActivity.kt` within the `onCreate` method (not needed for Expo projects, see below for Expo installation):

 ```diff
 package com.healthconnectexample